open-horizon/exchange-api/README.md

 - Moved under /orgs/{orgid}: users, devices, agbots, microservices, workloads
 - Updated ACL to only only access within your org (with a few exceptions)
 - Added 'public' field to microservices and workloads
+- Got automated tests to pass with pre-existing IBM org

 ## Changes Between v1.26.0 and v1.27.0